briancrink/accessedu/documentation/addendum/adherence.md

 ## Interesting Problem

+I understood the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
+No duct tape necessary.

 I thought over education reform throughout my time in university — how to divert generations of curious learners away from the diploma delusion.

+My initial interest began as a software engineering project during my time in university to improve the usefulness of college transcript data by seeking more rich student data in measuring qualitative soft skills in students.

+Quickly I realized the unethical path the project was heading down, as measuring student cognitive ability among other soft skills would be gamed in the hands of employers and universities.

+The finding was clear; quantifying human ability to determine opportunty is unethical and could lead to further inequality.

 Having left, I simply could not shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.

-I understood the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
-No duct tape necessary.

 ## Insights Learned